larytet/YALAS/README.md

 A typical container relies on hundreds and ocassioally thousands of external packages.
 I routinely encounter *go.sum* files 1KLOC and more.
 This is not feasible to verify all dependencies, proof read the code of hundreds of packages.
 Some packages have binary parts and can not be verified.
 The problem affects companies  small and large.
 R&D saves time by incorporating the 3rd party code.
 This is inevitable.
 The alternative is an expensive "not invented here" syndrom.

-YALAS helps to generate and enforce a set of rules a container should follow.
+YALAS helps to generate and enforce the set of rules a container should follow.

 YALAS has two components - a small kernel driver and an agent running in the VM's user space and taking care of the behavioural model.
 YALAS learns what is the "correct behaviour" when the container is under the system test/unitest.
 YALAS automatically generates a set of rules which describe the expected behaviour.
 In the production environment the tool alerts the administrator if the behaviour deviates from the previously observed behaviour (breaks the rules).
 Yes, YALAS is as good as it sounds.